 Locating an investment property within a growth area will minimise your investment risk, but the growth needs to be sustainable.

-Typically, growth areas are based on supply and demand, but most people would agree with the bank that it’s high risk investing in lower population areas such as rural, holiday and mining towns, despite the fact that they may be experiencing sustained population growth, with high demand.
-The key lies in choosing major or capital cities where continued and increasing demand will secure the future of your return.
-Independent research such as Residex, can provide a valuable indication of predicted growth figures.
+Typically, growth areas are based on supply and demand and most experts would agree with the bank that it’s high risk investing in lower population areas such as rural and holiday towns.
+The key lies in choosing suburbs in or close to major cities where continued and increasing demand will secure the future of your return.
+Independent research such as Residex, can provide a valuable indication of predicted growth.

 There are three areas that will ultimately affect whether your investment property will be cash flow positive from a tax perspective: